AdrHol/Algos-and-data-structures/README.md

 # Algos-and-data-structures
-Getting familiar with common data structures and algorithms as a part of TOP.
+Getting familiar with common data structures and algorithms.
+Part of TOP.